petergu684/HoloLens2-ResearchMode-Unity/UnitySample/README.md

 3. In the Project tab, open `Scenes/PointCloudSample.unity`.
 4. Hopefully, there is no error in the console.
 Go to Build Settings, change Target Device to HoloLens, Architecture to ARM64.
 Build the Unity project in a new folder (e.g. App folder).
 5. Open `App/HL2ResearchModeUnitySample/Package.appxmanifest` with a text editor.
 Add `xmlns:rescap="http://schemas.microsoft.com/appx/manifest/foundation/windows10/restrictedcapabilities"` before the `IgnorableNamespaces` in Package tag (line 2).
 Add `<rescap:Capability Name="perceptionSensorsExperimental" />` in the Capabilities tag between `<uap2:Capability ... >` and `<DeviceCapability ... >`.
 This the same as enabling Research Mode on HoloLens 1.
+6. If IMU is used, add `<DeviceCapability Name="backgroundSpatialPerception"/>` to DeviceCapability.
-6. Save the changes.
+7. Save the changes.
 Open `App/HL2ResearchModeUnitySample.sln`.
-Change the build type to Release-ARM64-Device(or Remote Machine).
+Change the build type to Release/Master-ARM64-Device(or Remote Machine).
 Build - Deploy.
-7. Done!
+8. Done!

 # Note
 - The app may not function properly the first time you open the deployed app when there are pop-up windows asking for permissions.
 You can simply grant the permissions, close the app and reopen it.
 Then everything should be fine.